mayukh551/Expense-tracker-backend/README.md

 ## Introduction

 React Expense Tracker is a versatile web app designed to help you manage your finances more effectively.
-With this app, you can:

-- Add new expenses to keep a record of your spending.
-- Delete existing expenses when needed.
-- Update expense details such as date, item name, and price.
-- Visualize your spending behavior with insightful charts and statistics.
-- Set monthly and yearly budgets to control your expenditures.
-- Categorize your expenses for better organization.

 ## Features